Nord Sample Editor 4

 If a sample is assigned to the wrong key due to the presence of noise or other unwanted audio before or after the desired content, adjust the Start and Stop points, right-click the waveform and select “Reanalyze Root Key”.

-Keyboard shortcuts and mouse gestures
+Keyboard shortcuts & mouse gestures

 There are many convenient keyboard shortcuts and mouse gestures available, which help speed up and simplify the process of creating a sample instrument.
 Turn on “Tool Tips” in the toolbar to show what these shortcuts and gestures are for each component of the user interface, when hovering over them.